Restream/reindexer/benchmarks/readme.md

 ### Exact match test

-Request database with full text query, which matches documents which contains at least 1 exast word from query with 2 random words.
+Request database with full text query, which matches documents which contains at least 1 exact word from query with 2 random words.

 ```
 benchmark                           iter               time/iter          bytes alloc               allocs